Research Paper on ADHD Causes and Treatment

 Research Paper on ADHD Causes and Treatment – Attention deficit hyperactivity disorder (ADHD) is a neurological disorder that involves the brain components that assist us to prepare, reflecting on, and accomplishing tasks.
 Symptoms of ADHD range by sub-type, unattended, hyperactive, or mixed, and difficult for girls and adults to diagnose.
 ADHD is a developmental disorder of the executive features of the brain.
 ADHD people have difficulty with self-regulation, concentration, and organization.
 There are a few important facts that genetics, brain scans, and clinical trials teach us: ADHD is not a condition of conduct.
 ADHD is not a psychiatric disorder.
 ADHD is not a particular learning handicap.
 Instead, ADHD is a neurological disorder in the self-management function of the brain.
 ADHD can be diagnosed in both adults and infants.

 Causes of ADHD

 ADHD factors remain somewhat elusive.
 Analysis indicates that biology and heredity play a significant role in deciding who gets ADHD.4 Scientists, however, are still researching whether those genes play a defined role in the development of ADHD, including those linked to the neurotransmitter dopamine.
-Bad upbringing, too much sugar, or too much video games are not the source of ADHD.
+Bad upbringing, too much sugar, or too many video games are not the source of ADHD.
 ADHD is a neurological, brain-based disease.
-Many functional changes in the brains of people with ADHD are seen through brain imaging tests and other testing.
+Many functional changes in the brains of people with ADHD are seen through brain imaging tests and another testing.